 - Directors are obliged to carry out their functions with due care, skill and diligence.

 The OEDC has prepared a publication which is sent to every new company Director when we incorporate a company.
-You can download a copy of this booklet HERE.
+You can download a copy of this booklet from the Director of Corporate Enforcement HERE.
 Contact us if you have any questions on anything you have read on our website or blog.